stetai352/ANN-for-PDEs/bcaOutline.md

 - Try various combinations in hidden layers' layout

 ### Experiment 2
 - Consider non-linear equations for comparison?
+Not yet relevant.
 - Execute with both ANN and RB method

 ### Experiment 3
 - Consider real-life experiment, context depends on the previous two experiments, which one shows best improvement
-- Exxecute with both ANN and RB method
+- Execute with both ANN and RB method

 ### Comparison
 - Compare the benefits and drawbacks of ANN for solving PDEs using the three (or more) examples addressed in this paper.